 MAKE SURE YOUR BOOKS ARE SEEN BY BOOK BUYERS AND LIBRARIANS

 Once your book is close to publication you need to list it on our database along with its basic bibliographic information.
 By doing so you will ensure that both retail and library customers have pre-publication information for your print and e-books as soon as possible.
-Booksellers and Librarians use our database to search and purchase books.
+Booksellers and Librarians use our database to search and purchase books, and online retailers use your listed bibliographic data to populate their websites.

 Our basic listing service allows you to list the bibliographic data required to meet the minimum Book Industry Communication (BIC) Basic Standard.
 More information on this standard is available on the BIC WEBSITE.